p1nkun1c0rns/awesomeness/README.md

 - [kubectl-view-secret](https://github.com/elsesiy/kubectl-view-secret) - kubectl plugin that allows for easy secret decoding.
 - [ketall](https://github.com/corneliusweig/ketall) - kubectl plugin that allows to get easy all resources from a k8s cluster
 - [kubeaudit](https://github.com/Shopify/kubeaudit) - kubeaudit helps you audit your Kubernetes clusters against common security controls
+- [kyverno](https://github.com/kyverno/kyverno/) - Kyverno is a policy engine designed for Kubernetes
+- [kubectl-status](https://github.com/bergerx/kubectl-status) - A kubectl plugin to print a human-friendly output that focuses on the status fields of the resources in kubernetes.
+- [kuard](https://github.com/kubernetes-up-and-running/kuard) - Demo application for Kubernetes

+## GitOps

+- [GitOps](https://www.weave.works/technologies/gitops) - GitOps is a way to do Kubernetes cluster management and application delivery.
+- [Crossplane](https://github.com/crossplane/crossplane) - Crossplane is an open source Kubernetes add-on that enables platform teams to assemble infrastructure from multiple vendors, and expose higher level self-service APIs for application teams to consume

 ## Productivity